 I have had a love hate relationship with New York City since college.
 I know that statement will make people want to throw glass in my eye, but let’s talk after the post.
 My first experience with this city as an adult was right after graduating college.
 I was all dreamy eyed about my future and came to interview for a HUGE PR firm on Madison Avenue.
 Big leagues.

 When you say New York City most people's faces light up from somewhere deep inside.
 This place speaks to people, truly.
-For me though, it seemed like a cliched right of passage I didn't need.
-It was also extremely intimidating.
-I had gone away to college and backpacked through Europe, and yet still the idea of facing this gigantic, cold, competitive abyss scared me.
+For me though, it's a cliched right of passage I don't need.
+It's also intimidating.
+I had gone away to college and backpacked through Europe, and the idea of facing this gigantic, cold, competitive abyss scares me.
 Since then, my sister will joke, I cannot get away from this city.
 I came here frequently when I worked in advertising and I find myself here now again for my freelance job.

 So why write this?
-Well, I have slowly been feeling the flickers of electricity and excitement people described to me.
-I gradually learned New Yorkers aren't mean, they're just extremely focused.
-They don't pass you by rudely, they just don't have time.
+Well, I have slowly been feeling the flickers of electricity and excitement people describe to me.
+I've learned New Yorkers aren't mean, they're extremely focused.
+They don't pass you by rudely, they don't have time.
 I can respect that.

 This recent trip has afforded me the opportunity to meet very distinct people, who I would never had been put in a room with.
-And so many of them really inspired me.
-I know that word is used and abused, but I was honestly so impressed by their stories.
+And so many of them inspired me.
+I know that word is used and abused, but I was honestly impressed by their stories.
 It made me want to try harder, keep at it and be better.
-I felt proud of my dreams and so humbled by their success, it made me want to drop everything I was doing and grab my laptop to start writing.

-Creativity and new ideas were flying around and all the doubt I had before seemed to have drifted off into the distance.
-I only felt excitement and good things coming, giddiness about the future but happiness about the present.
-The thoughts of how far away I am from my goals, especially compared to other experienced writers and bloggers, melted away.
+Creativity and new ideas begin flying around and all the doubt I had before seemed to have drifted off into the distance.
+I only feel excitement and good things coming, giddiness about the future but happiness about the present.
+The thoughts of how far away I am from my goals, especially compared to other experienced writers, melt away.
 And that right there is the New York City spirit.
 It may have taken me multiple trips and most of my twenties, but I finally get it.